 Where applicable, the licence will set out the specific locations where discharge criteria must be met.
 EQC, for example, will apply at specific monitoring locations.
-For point-source discharge, this will usually be at the final discharge point, where the licensee can still control the discharge to receiving environment if discharge criteria aren’t met.
-For non-point source discharge, this may be at one or more locations where runoff, seepage, groundwater, etc. is monitored.
+For point-source effluent, this will usually be at the final discharge point, where the licensee can still control the discharge to the receiving environment if discharge criteria aren’t met.
+For non-point source effluent, this may be at one or more locations where runoff, seepage, groundwater, etc. is monitored, since there is typically no distinct final point of control.

-In all cases, the licensee must ensure that the waste discharged meets all discharge criteria at any specified locations to remain in compliance with the licence.
+In all cases, the licensee must ensure that the effluent meets all discharge criteria at any specified locations to remain in compliance with the licence.
 If applicable, licence conditions or plans will set out monitoring requirements and response frameworks associated with these criteria (see sections 4.4 and 4.5, respectively).

-When a proposed project includes the direct or indirect discharge of waste to the aquatic receiving environment from a point or non-point source, the Board will often need to determine water quality objectives (WQOs) for the receiving environment in order to establish appropriate discharge criteria.
-At a minimum, any discharge criteria for a project must be set at levels that will ensure WQOs for the receiving environment will be met.
+When a proposed project includes effluent, the Board will often need to determine water quality objectives (WQOs) for the receiving environment in order to establish appropriate discharge criteria.
+At a minimum, any discharge criteria for a project must be set at levels that are intended to ensure WQOs for the receiving environment will be met.
 The WQOs for a project, the locations at which WQOs are expected to be met, and linkages between the WQOs and discharge criteria in the licence will typically be explained in the Board’s reasons for decision but will not usually be set out directly in the licence.

 As no pre-defined water quality standards have been established for watercourses in the NWT, the level of water quality to be maintained in the receiving environment has been, and will continue to be, decided on a site-specific basis to protect water uses.
-Section 5 outlines the information the LWBs will consider when setting site-specific WQOs, whether narrative or numeric, and the LWBs’ Standard Process for Setting Effluent Quality Criteria summarizes the LWBs’ information requirements and standard process for establishing numeric WQOs and related EQC when appropriate.
-While this process is described for EQC in particular, it may also be used to develop wastewater quality criteria in a plan.
+Section 5 outlines the information the LWBs will consider when establishing WQOs for a site, whether narrative or numeric, and the LWBs’ Standard Process for Setting Effluent Quality Criteria summarizes the LWBs’ information requirements and standard process for establishing numeric WQOs and related EQC when appropriate.

-For proposed non-point source effluents, the LWBs may consider setting EQC or requiring management or monitoring plans that include water and/or wastewater quality criteria that must be met at specific locations.
-For example, for underground seepage or leachate from a waste management facility, the Board and/may require a groundwater management or monitoring plan that includes water and/or wastewater quality criteria and a response framework that apply at specific groundwater monitoring wells.
+For proposed non-point source effluents, which typically do not have a final point of control, the LWBs may consider setting EQC or requiring management or monitoring plans that include water and/or wastewater quality criteria that must be met at specific locations, along with an associated response framework.
+For example, for underground seepage or leachate from a waste management facility, the Board could include conditions that set out EQC at specific groundwater monitoring well, and/or conditions that require the licensee to develop and submit a groundwater management or monitoring plan that includes water and/or wastewater quality criteria and a response framework that apply at specific groundwater monitoring wells.
+Through the submission of component-specific and site-wide Closure and Reclamation Plans, the LWBs will also consider which approach is most appropriate for non-point source effluent after closure.

-For proposed point-source effluents, the LWBs will typically set EQC to define the maximum allowable concentrations (e.g., mg/L), quantities (e.g., kg/year), or limits (e.g., pH range) of any contaminant or parameter of the effluent if the evidence before a Board indicates that it has the potential to adversely affect water quality in the receiving environment.
+For proposed point-source effluents, the LWBs will typically include conditions that set out EQC for the final discharge point(s) to define the maximum allowable concentrations (e.g., mg/L), quantities (e.g., kg/year), or limits (e.g., pH range) of any contaminant or parameter of the effluent if the evidence before a Board indicates that it has the potential to adversely affect water quality in the receiving environment.
 The LWBs may also set limits on the discharge rate and/or volume.